Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: A Test of Stability for AR Approximations

 \section{A Test of Stability for AR Approximations}

 In this section, we study a class of statistical inference problems for the AR approximation of locally stationary time series using a high dimensional $\mathcal{L}^2$ test.
-We point out here that, thanks to the AR approximation (\ref{eq_choleskylocal}), a wide class of hypotheses on the structure of $\phi_j(\cdot)$ can be performed using the aforementioned testing procedure.
-On the other hand, For the sake of brevity, in this paper we concentrate on the test of stability of the AR approximating coefficients with respect to time for locally stationary time series (c.f. (\ref{eq_testnonzero1})).
-The latter is an important problem as in practice one is usually interested in checking whether the time series can be well approximated by an AR process with time-invariant coefficients.
+We point out here that, thanks to the AR approximation (\ref{eq_choleskylocal}), a wide class of hypotheses on the structure of $\phi_{j,n}(\cdot)$ can be performed using the aforementioned testing procedure. { Moreover,} for the sake of brevity, in this paper we concentrate on the test of stability of the AR approximating coefficients with respect to time for locally stationary time series (c.f. (\ref{eq_testnonzero1})).
+The latter is an important problem as in practice one is usually interested in checking whether the time series can be well approximated by an AR process with time-invariant coefficients. { For notational convenience, till the end of the paper, unless otherwise specified, we omit the subscript $n$ and simply write $x_i \equiv x_{i,n}, \phi_{ij} \equiv \phi_{ij,n}$ and $\phi_j(\cdot) \equiv \phi_{j,n}(\cdot)$.
+From line to line, we will emphasize this dependence if some confusions can be caused.}

 In order to theoretically investigate the test, time series dependence measures should be defined and controlled for the locally stationary time series $\{x_i\}$.
-Throughout this section, we assume that the locally stationary time series admits the representation as in (\ref{defn_model}) equipped with physical dependence measures \eqref{eq_phygeneral1}.
-On the other hand, note that in Section \ref{sec:arappoximate}, all our AR approximation results are established under smoothness and fast decay assumptions of the covariance structure of $\{x_i\}$ without the need of any specific time series dependence measures.
+Throughout this section, we assume that the locally stationary time series admits the representation as in (\ref{defn_model}) equipped with physical dependence measures \eqref{eq_phygeneral1}. {In addition}, note that in Section \ref{sec:arappoximate}, all our AR approximation results are established under smoothness and fast decay assumptions of the covariance structure of $\{x_i\}$ without the need of any specific time series dependence measures.
 Therefore, we believe that the theoretical results of this section can be easily established using other measures of time series dependence such as the strong mixing conditions.
-For the sake of brevity, we shall concentrate on establishing results using the physical dependence measures in this paper.
+For the sake of brevity, we shall concentrate on establishing results using the physical dependence measures in this paper. { Finally, in the current paper we focus on locally stationary time series with smoothly time-varying dynamics.
+Our results can be generalized to piecewise locally stationary time series by allowing for some abrupt changes in the underlying data generating mechanism as introduced in \cite{dette2019change,wu2019multiscale,ZZ1}.
+For more discussions, we refer the readers to Section \ref{sec_suppl_generalization2} of our supplement \cite{DZ2supp}. }